elsaland/elsa-next/README.md

 Small, baseline performant JavaScript runtime.
 If you want to answer, _how fast can JavaScript runtimes go?_.
 This is the place.

-We use deno-lite for benchmarking Deno internally.
+We use Elsa for benchmarking Deno internally.

-deno-lite is engine-agnostic.
+Elsa is engine-agnostic.
 It has engine backends for:

 - V8
 - JavaScriptCore